matthew-brett/dash-grant/case_for_support.md

 inference and prediction.
 Neither is this a new insight; teachers of statistics have been making this case for many years.
-The mathematical formulation that generations of students have suffered was necessary because we needed to simplify calculations for lack of computing power;
-@cobb2007introductory phrases this as "mathematics as computational engine".
+The mathematical formulation that generations of students have suffered was necessary because we needed to simplify calculations for lack of computing power; "mathematics as computational engine" [@cobb2007introductory].
 Now we have an abundance of computing power, we can use much simpler resampling algorithms that are easy to express in code: "computation as computational engine".
 This gives students a deeper understanding of the underlying ideas of statistical inference.
 It also makes it natural to progress from standard statistical inference to machine learning and prediction.

 Data science teaching therefore contains three fundamental ideas:

-1. **code-as-analysis**; the recognition of the central role of code in expression the algorithms of practical data analysis;
+1. **code-as-analysis**; the recognition of the central role of code to express algorithms of practical data analysis;
 1. **code-to-learn**; in contrast to the approach where "coding" is an optional additional skill --- "learning to code" --- "code-to-learn" uses code as the basis to explain the algorithms of inference and prediction.